-Group and Trust

-Derivatives: interest Market comparison technique: The fair Not applicable rate swaps, interest values are based on valuations provided by rate caps, forward the financial institutions that are the exchange contracts counterparties to the transactions.
-These and cross currency quotes are tested for reasonableness by interest rate swap discounting estimated future cash flows based on the terms and maturity of each contract and using market interest rates for a similar instrument at the reporting date.
+Type Valuation technique Key unobservable inputs Group and Trust Derivatives: interest rate swaps, interest rate caps, forward exchange contracts, cross currency interest rate swap and cross currency swap Market comparison technique: The fair values are based on valuations provided by the financial institutions that are the counterparties to the transactions.
+These quotes are tested for reasonableness by discounting estimated future cash flows based on the terms and maturity of each contract and using market interest rates for a similar instrument at the reporting date.
+Not applicable